nathants/libaws/readme.md

 #### Trigger

-Defines triggers for the Lambda.
-Trigger inventory requires unqualified functions in the current account and region.
+Defines triggers for the Lambda:

 * Schema: